twitter-together/action/README.md

              TWITTER_API_KEY: ${{ secrets.TWITTER_API_KEY }}
              TWITTER_API_SECRET_KEY: ${{ secrets.TWITTER_API_SECRET_KEY }}
    ```

+   If your repository's default branch is not `master`, then replace the `'master'` on line 6 with your repository's default branch.

 3. After creating or updating `.github/workflows/twitter-together.yml` in your repository’s default branch, a pull request will be created with further instructions.